JosephTheMoUSE/MoUSE-GUI/README.md

 # MoUSE Desktop App Installation Guide

 This guide will help you install and run the MoUSE Desktop App on your computer.
+Before that, you should have installed MoUSE backend from the repo [MoUSE backend](https://github.com/JosephTheMoUSE/MoUSE).
 You do not need to open any files from GitHub manually – simply copy and paste the commands given below into your terminal.
+We assume (for the current moment of the developing this project) that you have already installed Python 3.11 and the compatible version of Poetry (for dependency management) on your computer.
+If that's not the case, you will find instructions how to do it in [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide) and [Beginner's Guide to Poetry](https://python-poetry.org/docs/).
+If you are looking for a MoUSE Desktop App usage tutorial, see the page [MoUSE wiki page](https://github.com/JosephTheMoUSE/MoUSE-docs/wiki).

 ### Step 1: Download the MoUSE Desktop App